luxdotdev/ptime-tfa/README.md

 2. **Data Analysis**:
    - After cleaning, you can use `two_way_table.py` to analyze team performance based on the cleaned data.
 This script provides a simple analysis, grouping data by attacker team and whether they won the fight.
+   - I've provided a simple logistic regression model under `simple_logit.ipynb` as a sample of potential work that can be done with the current data.
+The model is far from robust, but does confirm preexisting beliefs about the game.

 ## Contributing